top of page

 Tricky samples and cognitive bias

 The sample data from others in the population may be challenging to interpret.
 That is the subject of the following statistical moments sections.
 Owing to situational uncertainty, framing, and anchors, our brains may play sampling tricks on us.
 These tricks have grown in significance because of how the information era has evolved.
 These tricks may lead us to conclude the sample data we used to confirm a belief is representative and appropriate to make an inference.
 It takes careful inspection to guard against those tricks, called confirmation bias.
-Next is a typical decision narrative descriptive of the environment leading to confirmation bias and a less-than-accurate decision:
+To better understand how to evaluate sample data and avoid confirmation bias, see our Statistics Primer.
+Key sections—“Population vs. Sample,” “Hypothesis Testing,” and the various t-tests and ANOVA comparisons—explain how to determine whether a sample is representative and whether observed differences are statistically meaningful.
+These tools help you draw better inferences from both personal experience and broader datasets.

 When a sample size of one is the best decision approach: When my children were young, my wife and I took family trips to Manhattan near Central Park.
 Our home was in a much less dense Washington DC suburb.
 So our New York City experience was very different than our suburban customs.
 We took long walks on the gridded Manhattan streets.
-Not infrequently, a car would not yield the right away to us walkers.
+Not infrequently, a car would not yield the right-of-way to us walkers.
 It was scary.
 We needed to have our heads on a swivel before stepping off the curve.

 This annoyed my children.
 They wanted to know why we had to be so careful because it was the cars that broke the rules.
 My response was: “It is always better to be wronged and alive than right and dead.”